Skip to content

 Handling Dynamic Content

 Some websites load their content dynamically using JavaScript.
-The default html2rss strategy might not see this content.
+Static fetch paths may not see this content reliably.

 Keep the strategy at the top level and put request-specific options under request: